-Is the troop “boy run”?
-What is their feeling about boy leadership?
-In Boy Scouting, most troops aim to train their boys for leadership.
-Each troop has a senior patrol leader (SPL), elected by all the boys in the troop, who with his assistant senior patrol leader takes the helm for leadership within the troop.
+Is the troop “youth run”?
+What is their feeling about youth leadership?
+In Boy Scouting, most troops aim to train their youth for leadership.
+Each troop has a senior patrol leader (SPL), elected by all the Scouts in the troop, who with their assistant senior patrol leader takes the helm for leadership within the troop.
 The troop will also be organized into patrols, units of 5 to 8 Scouts who function together, similar to a Cub Scout den.
 They will have an elected patrol leader and assistant patrol leader.
-In a young troop, the boys will obviously need more adult assistance in running meetings, etc., but in an established troop with older Scouts, you should see evidence of “boys leading boys”, not adults running the program.
+In a young troop, the youth will obviously need more adult assistance in running meetings, etc., but in an established troop with older Scouts, you should see evidence of “youth leading youth”, not adults running the program.

 What is a typical meeting like?
-Is it boy run?
+Is it youth run?
 Is it upbeat?
-Are the boys kept busy?
+Are the youth kept busy?
 Is it fun?
 Do they show respect to the flag ceremony, to the program, to the adults, to each other?
 Is good discipline evident within the program?